htrajan/ht-drawsteel/Ancestries/Time Raider.md

 From the sun's shadow cast by Taxiarch Lycaon, the [[Polder|polder]] Jackson Bootblack emerged, a rapier in each hand, and no one had seen him move from where he'd been a moment before.

-At the same instant, a call—a horn.
-From directly behind John a blast of sound like a chord played by a dozen trumpets, and hope sang in John's heart—the Clarion Call of the last Storm Knight!
+At the same instant, a call-a horn.
+From directly behind John a blast of sound like a chord played by a dozen trumpets, and hope sang in John's heart-the Clarion Call of the last Storm Knight!

 John hadn't hesitated; he'd already drawn his sword.